Lines

 // Receive initiator VERSIONS.

-// Send VERSION, CERTS, AUTH_CHALLENGE and NETINFO
+// Send CERTS, AUTH_CHALLENGE and NETINFO

 // Receive NETINFO and possibly [CERTS, AUTHENTICATE].
 The connection could be from a